a2e-mmc/WRF-setups/README.md

 `SWiFT_20131108_PertMethodsGroup` contains the input_sounding, namelist, tslist,
 and output-control file (which reduces the number of variables that are stored in the wrfout_d0* files) for the convective case.

+`FINO_20100512` contains the WRF setup script and templates for the offshore FINO simulations for the 13 day period of interest.